StartupTeamUW/localize/README.md

 ### User Stories:
   1. As a user, I want to be able to log in via Google/Facebook or sign up using a valid email address, sign up to be a member
-  2. As a user, I want to be able to conviniently locate the nearest local
+  2. As a user, I want to be able to conviniently locate the nearest local with similar interests.
-  3. As a user, I want to be able to sign up
+  3. As a user, I want to be able to enter my trip information and receive ratings.

 - Nice-To-Haves
   * turn web into a mobile app